spattisson/zaproxy/InternalHttpSessions.md

 The Http Sessions Extension keeps track of the existing Http Sessions on a particular Site and allows the Zaproxy user to easily switch between user sessions on a Site, to create a new Session without "destroying" the existing ones or to force all requests to be on a particular session.

-The details about what it does, how it is used, what are session tokens and how they can be set can be found on the user page for this extension: [HelpStartConceptsHttpSessions](HelpStartConceptsHttpSessions)
+The details about what it does, how it is used, what are session tokens and how they can be set can be found on the user page for this extension: [https://github.com/zaproxy/zap-core-help/wiki/HelpStartConceptsHttpSessions](https://github.com/zaproxy/zap-core-help/wiki/HelpStartConceptsHttpSessions)

 # General concepts